LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 ## Notes on the techniques used:
   - The solutions discussed here are for 1-dimensional fixed-width histograms
-  - Use the package, sparkhistogram, together with PySpark for generating data histograms using the Spark DataFrame API.
+  - Use the package, [SparkHistogram package](https://pypi.org/project/sparkhistogram/), together with PySpark for generating data histograms using the Spark DataFrame API.
     Currently, the package contains only two functions covering some of the most common and low-complexity use cases.
   - The proposed techniques are wrappers around [width_bucket](https://spark.apache.org/docs/latest/api/sql/index.html#width_bucket)
     - this makes them applicable to a large range of data and database systems, that implement the width_bucket function